Use essential oils to make your room smell good without a diffuser

-In a spray bottle, add an ounce of water.
-Then, add 10 drops of your preferred essential oil.
-Feel free to double the number of drops based on the strength of the oil.
+In a spray bottle, add one cup of distilled water.
+Then, add 10 to 20 drops of your preferred essential oil.
+Feel free to add more drops based on the strength of the oil.
 Shake well before each use.

-Since oil and water don’t mix it is recommended to add a tbsp of vodka or rubbing alcohol to help the ingredients blend together.
-Essential oils that leave a nice scent include lavender, jasmine, rose, geranium, lime, and orange.
+Since oil and water don’t mix, add vodka or rubbing alcohol to help the ingredients blend together.
+Add about 3 tablespoons to the mixture and shake well.

-Mix the jojoba oil, almond oil or coconut oil with 50 drops of your favorite essential oil.
+Mix jojoba oil, almond oil, or fractionated coconut oil with 50 drops of your favorite essential oil.
+Add the rubbing alcohol and mix it well.
 Transfer to a glass bottle and place the reeds inside.
+Label the bottle.

 4. A drawer sachet